Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Co-Benefits Atlas: Research Design Methods

 \section{Co-Benefits Atlas: Research \& Design Methods}

 Our case study is motivated by the goal of creating a visualization atlas to make co-benefits data public and usable for diverse audiences.
-The novelty and multidimensionality of the data, combined with the \textit{wickedness} \cite{rittel1973dilemmas,levin2012overcoming} of the topic---climate change and mitigation---and its broad societal relevance, makes co-benefits an ideal example to study visualization atlas design.
+The novelty and multidimensionality of the data, combined with the \textit{wickedness} \cite{rittel1973dilemmas,levin2012overcoming} of the topic---climate change and mitigation---and its broad societal relevance, make co-benefits an ideal example to study visualization atlas design.
 Our goal was to visualize the entire data set, encompassing over 46,000 local communities, multiple data dimensions, and projected changes over time.
 In doing so, we aimed to learn from existing atlas projects, design patterns for exploration and explanation \cite{wang_visualization_2025}, and sought to better understand the challenges in designing open data platforms.
-In this section, we describe the people involved in the UK Co-benefits atlas design as well as the design activities and related research methodologies involved.
+In this section, we describe the people involved in the UK Co-benefits atlas design as well as the design activities and research methodologies for understanding the people, their potential goals and tasks, and eventually inform our design.